TorresEdwin/SpeakATX/README.md

 - Main language
 - Area of Austin

+Media:
+- Community image
-Media: Community image, Link to site
+- Link to site

 Connections:
+- Local Translation Services: Translation services for this community
+- Local Non-English Friendly Job Postings: jobs that accommodate the language needs for this community

 ## Local Non-English Friendly Job Postings
 Instances: 1000